 - Santo Baudo, aged 17, who landed in America from Militello, in 1902

-- Salvatore Baudo, aged 35, who emigrated to America from Troina, Sicily, in 1913
+- Salvatore Baudo, aged 35, who immigrated to America from Troina, Sicily, in 1913

-- Guiseppa Baudo, aged 5, who emigrated to the United States from Troina, Sicily, in 1914
+- Guiseppa Baudo, aged 5, who immigrated to the United States from Troina, Sicily, in 1914

-- Natalina Baudo, aged 25, who emigrated to the United States from Oleggio, Italy, in 1920
+- Natalina Baudo, aged 25, who immigrated to the United States from Oleggio, Italy, in 1920

 - Rosario Baudo, aged 30, who landed in America, in 1920